Ballybunion: Tourism

-Ballybunion has two main beaches, divided by the Castle Green.
-The Ladies Beach is to the right and the Men's Beach to the left – names arising from the fact that both sexes swam on separate beaches on the orders of the local parish priest, who patrolled daily ensuring the rule wasn't broken.
+Ballybunion has two main beaches, divided by the ruins of Ballybunion Castle on the cliff top overlooking the sandy beaches.
+The Ladies Beach is to the right and the Men's Beach to the left – names arising from the fact that both sexes previously swam on separate beaches.
 Further to the left of the Men's Beach lies the Long Strand, a 3.2 km stretch of sand, overlooked by the sand dunes of Ballybunion Golf Club.

 In the summer, Ballybunion attracts tourists, and the beaches near Ballybunion are a common surfing site, with a dedicated surf school on the Men's Beach.
 Other traditions include seaweed baths, featuring sea water with serrated wrack.
 The town itself has a number of restaurants, pubs and cafes, and schools.
-There is also a statue commemorating the golfing visit of Bill Clinton.
-This was the first statue of Bill Clinton on public display in the world.